Maurice Brewster is the CEO and Founder of Mosaic Global Transportation. Leading in adversity is a topic Maurice knows all about.

 Dolly, a social scientist, studies the psychology of “good people.”

 We work hard to protect our good person image.
 Most of us think we have Credibility.
-Most of us believe we’re trustworthy, Dolly’s research explores how our desire to protect our “good person” image actually gets in the way of acknowledging areas where we can be even better.
+Most of us believe we’re not prejudiced.
+Dolly’s research explores how our desire to protect our “good person” image actually gets in the way of acknowledging areas where we can be even better.

 Take the 10 minute Bias Test

 We recognize a headwind, but rarely appreciate a tailwind.
 These winds are invisible, yet significant in their impact.
-A powerful illustration of the forces at play for different people in a given situation at work.
+A powerful illustration of the forces at play for people of color at work.
 Dolly attributes the concept to Debby Irving, who has a chapter by that title in her book: Waking Up White: and finding myself in the story of race.

 "Your meetings will tell you what is happening in your organization"